mm80843/T3.5/docs/Benef/PBN__Benef_472.md

 ## Articles mentionning this Benefit

 * [Challenges to Mitigating the Urban Health Burden of Mosquito-Borne Diseases in the Face of Climate Change](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_95.md)

+## Name of the Benefit

+Implementing energy-efficient technologies and renewable energy sources can reduce heat emissions and improve air quality.